mesosphere/dcos-kubernetes-quickstart/README.md

 ```

 If the deployment was successful, point your browser to the url: `http://localhost:9000/ui` to access the Kubernetes Dashboard.

+## Deploy Kubernetes workloads on DCOS

+To deploy your first Kubernetes workloads on DC/OS, please see the [examples folder](examples/README.md)

 ## Documents